mozoma/mozoma/README.md

 </p>

 <p align="center">
-  📊 I'm a Data Analyst & Embedded Systems enthusiast passionate about transforming data into real insights
-  and building tech tools with C, Python, and Java.
+  🧠 I'm a Data Analyst & Data Science enthusiast passionate about exploring real-world datasets using tools like Python, Pandas, Power BI, and Scikit-learn.
+  I enjoy uncovering insights from data, building ML models, and simplifying technical concepts — with additional experience in Embedded Systems and programming with C, Java, and HTML/CSS.
 </p>

+---

+## 👨‍💻 About Me

+📊 Analyzing data using **Python (Pandas, NumPy)** and **Power BI**
+🧠 Building Machine Learning models using **Scikit-learn**
+📈 Creating dashboards and insights to support business decisions
+🔌 Working on Embedded Systems using **Arduino**, **Sensors**, and **Microcontrollers**
+💡 Creating simple tools & utilities with Python
+🌐 Building static websites using **HTML & CSS**
+🎯 Always learning & contributing on GitHub

 ---